SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   1. Integration of local TTS engines for voice generation
   2. Support automatic language translation when using Whisper voice recognition
   3. New GPT booster that supports automatic translation to a different language for voice generation
-  4. Support a combination of activation phrase and a first command in one voice interaction
-  5. Support for ElevenLabs API
+  4. Support for ElevenLabs API

 #### Simulation Support
   1. Better integration with the weather forecast data of *rFactor 2*